symfony/symfony-docs/security.rst

 --------------------------

 **Can I have Multiple Firewalls?**
     Yes!
-But it's usually not necessary.
 Each firewall is like a separate security system, being authenticated in one firewall doesn't make you authenticated in another one.
-One firewall can have multiple diverse ways of allowing authentication (e.g. form login, API key authentication and LDAP).
+Each firewall can have multiple ways of allowing authentication (e.g. form login, and API key authentication).

-**Can I Share Authentication Between Firewalls?**
-    Yes, but only with some configuration.
-If you're using multiple firewalls and you authenticate against one firewall, you will *not* be authenticated against any other firewalls automatically.
-Different firewalls are like different security systems.
-To do this you have to explicitly specify the same :ref:`reference-security-firewall-context` for different firewalls.
-However,
+    If you want to share authentication between firewalls, you have to explicitly specify the same :ref:`reference-security-firewall-context` for different firewalls.
-    one main firewall is usually sufficient for the needs of most applications.

 **Security doesn't seem to work on my Error Pages**
     As routing is done *before* security, 404 error pages are not covered by